WSDOT/PGSuper/Documentation/Common/UserGuide/Library Dialogs/Project Criteria General.md

 ------|-------------------------------------------------------------------
 Entry Name | Each Design Criteria Entry must have a unique name.
 The name may contain any characters and can be up to 32 characters in length.
 Description | Provide a description for the Project Criteria Entry.
 Criteria Basis | Select the version of the LRFD Specifications that you would like to use along with the provisions described by the current Project Criteria Entry.
+Checking the box causes the most recent edition of the AASHTO LRFD Bridge Design Specifications that are supported by the software to be used.
+When new editions of the specifications are implemented, the project criteria will automatically update to that edition.
 Use Constants and Equations from the Following Version of the Selected Specification | All of the LRFD Specifications prior to the 4th Edition 2007 are available in SI and US units.
 Selection of the SI version of the Specifications means that SI-specific constants will be used when evaluating specification equations.
 Section Properties | Select either Gross or Transformed for the section properties that will in the analysis Compute effective flange width | Select a method for computing the effective flange width.